memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 ## Renode & Integration Tests

-Another area Where emulation really shines is the ability to run automated tests without hardware.
+Another area where emulation really shines is the ability to run automated tests without hardware.
 Renode integrates with the Robot Framework[^3] to enable this uses case.